igorbasko01/exercise-management/.tasks/tasks/TASK-9.md

 ---

 ## Description
-- [ ] Exercise Set Repository - A repository for managing exercise sets.
+- [x] Exercise Set Repository - A repository for managing exercise sets.
 Contains:
-  - [ ] Create Exercise Set - Creates a new exercise set.
+  - [x] Create Exercise Set - Creates a new exercise set.
-  - [ ] Get Exercise Set - Gets an exercise set by id.
+  - [x] Get Exercise Set - Gets an exercise set by id.
-  - [ ] Get Exercise Sets - Gets all exercise sets.
+  - [x] Get Exercise Sets - Gets all exercise sets.
-  - [ ] Update Exercise Set - Updates an exercise set.
+  - [x] Update Exercise Set - Updates an exercise set.
-  - [ ] Delete Exercise Set - Deletes an exercise set.
+  - [x] Delete Exercise Set - Deletes an exercise set.
+- [ ] Extra potential features:
   - [ ] Get Exercise Sets By Exercise Template Id - Gets all exercise sets for an exercise template.
   - [ ] Get Exercise Sets By Date - Gets all exercise sets for a date.
   - [ ] Get Latest Exercise Set by Exercise Template Id - Gets the latest exercise set for an exercise template.

+  2025-03-05 - Started with a basic implementation, other methods will wait because I want to finish with the basic flow of the Sets feature.

 ## Notes